-Privacy Preservation for IoT-based Cyber-Physical Systems
+Privacy-Preserving for IoT-based Cyber-Physical Systems

 Nowadays, we find ourselves surrounded by several IoT-based Cyber-Physical Systems (CPS) that track our activities and collect sensitive information about us.
 While such systems promise to ease our lives, they raise major privacy concerns for their users.
 Existing approaches for privacy protection give users only a passive role in protecting their privacy.
 However, recent studies show that users are becoming more conscious of their privacy, and tend to take a pragmatic stance on sharing their private data.

 My Ph.D. project aims to provide a novel solution that gives users an active role in protecting their privacy by allowing them to identify what can be inferred about them when they share personal information, quantify privacy risks that they become subject to, and control accordingly the extent of the sharing.